 Normal anatomical features of the respiratory system, as well as pathologies of the lungs and cardiothoracic system are visualized by the interplay among seven different radiographic densities (Fig 15.1): air, fat, soft tissue (eg, muscle vs blood or fluid), calcium, x-ray contrast media, and metal (≅ dense bone).
 Discrimination among these features is accomplished because of differential absorption of radiation by various normal or diseased tissues that ultimately results in the creation of radiographic images.
 Of note, an intra-thoracic structure is best rendered visible by the juxtaposition of two different radiographic densities.
 Moreover, it is necessary for the x-ray beam to tangentially strike the interface between tissues of different density in order to appear as a well-defined boundary line on chest radiographs.
 Because diseases of the respiratory system often result in differential x-ray absorption, both the absence of a normal radiographic interface and the presence of an unexpected interface are valuable clues to underlying pathological changes.

 By convention, the routine frontal chest x-ray view is taken in the radiological suite with the patient upright and during full inspiration.
-In this view the x-ray beam ...
+In this view the x-ray beam is ...